 How to Repair Damaged Electrical Wires

 What is the best way to repair damaged electrical wires?
-Methods for Repairing Damaged Electrical Wiring.
+Methods for Repairing Damaged Electrical Wires.

 Repair Electrical Wiring